 Elements of Loading Dock Design

 The proficient stream of products in and out of facilities is vital in today’s extremely competitive world.
 Special consideration must be given to the loading dock area design for this to happen.
-When coordinating dock heights and door sizes, and when selecting the proper loading dock equipment, there are a number of factors must be carefully considered.
+When coordinating dock heights and door sizes, and when selecting the proper loading dock equipment, there are a number of factors that must be carefully considered.

 The Following information is a guideline for applying truck service to the loading dock area to insure proper design, safety and service to your loading dock area.
 Apply proper Traffic Engineering design standards and compliance with local codes.